 The Gabriel Venture Partners team is made up of seasoned professionals with deep operational, technology, management, and investment expertise.
 We aren’t afraid to roll up our sleeves and get to work, helping entrepreneurs with operations, strategy, execution, and the hundreds of every-day challenges that come with running a fast-growing startup.
 And because every person on the Gabriel team has been an entrepreneur, we know what it takes to build great businesses from scratch.
-Together, the Gabriel team leverages our wide expertise, extensive network, and focused investment approach to help build the world’s most exciting and successful technology companies.
+Together.
+The Gabriel team leverages our wide expertise, extensive network, and focused investment approach to help build the world’s most exciting and successful technology companies.

 Partners